Pleuratus III: Military activities

 By 189 BC he was regarded as one of the most ideal client kings of the Romans. in the same year the king of Pergamum and a long-standing ally of the Romans, Eumenes, complained in the Senate that Pleuratus had not deserved so much increase of his power in Illyria.
 Euemenes insisted that Pleuratus did not actually do anything for the Romans, his only merit lay in the fact that he did not cause them any damage.
 Be this as it may, Pleuratus became famous for what he had gained from loyalty to the Romans, and Polybius reports that in return for doing nothing he was made the greatest of the rulers of Illyria.
 Pleuratus also had the Dalmatians in northern Illyria under his control which later got their independence when Gentius came to the throne.

 Some of Pleuratus' authority, or indeed most of it, was based on a relatively strong fleet of lembi.
-Pleuratus was permitted to plunder and devastate the coast of Aetloia with sixty lembi during the next round of warfare in 189 BC, but received no gains of territory at the conclusion of hostilities.
+Pleuratus was permitted to plunder and devastate the coast of Aetolia with sixty lembi during the next round of warfare in 189 BC, but received no gains of territory at the conclusion of hostilities.
 This was with no doubt done with the knowledge of the Romans or even on their behalf.
 In 181 BC Pleuratus died and was succeeded by his son, Gentius.
 Unlike Pleuratus, Gentius developed bad relations with Rome and finally fought against them in the Third Illyrian War.
 Pleuratus had three sons, Gentius and Plator, while Caravantius was only the son of his wife Eurydice.